In 2024, Sunderland announced that they were going to commit to a significant investment into the Stadium of Light in the coming years.

 Stadium of Light expansion: What next?

-While the work undertaken this summer was necessary to bring the club forward into modern times, an actual Stadium of Light expansion in terms of a capacity increase seems unlikely.
+While the work undertaken in the summer of 2024 was necessary to bring the club forward into modern times, an actual Stadium of Light expansion in terms of a capacity increase seems unlikely.